hyperupcall-experiments/d/README.md

 ## Features

-- NOT "SUCKLESS" (IF YOU HAVE TO CONVINCE ME THAT YOUR SOFTWARE "SUCKS LESS", THEN IT ACTUALLY SUCKS!)
+- NOT "SUCKLESS" (IF YOURE'RE TRYING TO CONVINCE ME THAT YOUR SOFTWARE "SUCKS LESS", THEN IT ACTUALLY SUCKS!)
 - NO "CONFIGURATION FILES" (THE CONCEPT OF "CONFIGURATION FILES" SHOULD NOT EXIST!)